tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 **Moira**

-If it meant I could start working in a week, I was fine with a six-hour course.
+If it meant I could start work in a week, I was fine with a six-hour course.

 I made sure to get some quality sleep and hit the gym early this morning.
-At home I even spent some time in front of the mirror doing my hair.
+Spent some time in front of the mirror doing my hair.
 Who knows, I thought, maybe there'd be some cute girls there.

 At around 5:15 I left my house.

 The directions on my phone eventually led me to the outer bounds of the city.
-The further I drove, the less I saw the trademarks of civilization.
+The further I drove, the less apparent the trademarks of civilization.
 Though I enjoyed the quiet.

-*"Your destination is on the right."*
+"*Your destination is on the right*."

 I stopped the car.
 The only other man-made structure besides the road was a dead-end sign impaled in the ground in front of me, and an empty lot; nothing more than a gravel cemetery.

-Houses had stopped dotting the side of the street a few miles back, replaced by trees and dense bush.
-The daylight was beginning to wane.
+Houses stopped dotting the side of the street a few miles back, replaced by trees and dense bush.
+Daylight was beginning to wane.

-My directions had clearly failed me so I doubled back and tried to find a parallel road to go down.
+My directions had clearly failed me so, doubling back I tried to find a parallel road to follow.

 Another 10 minutes of aimless driving and I was getting worried.
-It was 5:54 and I really did not want to be late on the first day.
-I put my faith in the phone's directions one last time.
+It was 5:54.
+Not wanting to be late on the first day, I put my faith in the phone's directions one last time.

 When I reached the dead-end sign again, the sun was set and the lot wasn't empty anymore.